astronomy-commons/adc-streaming/README.md

 during development workflows.

 This project expects you to use a `pip`-centric workflow for development on the project itself.
-It gets released to conda, but we don't attempt to record development-time dependencies like linters through conda tools.
+If you're using conda, then use the conda environment's `pip` to install development dependencies, as described above.

 ### Code Workflow